 After input selection, the 24-bit digital audio signal is passed through conditioning circuitry before being split into four bands by a phase matched crossover.
 Each band is processed by an RMS leveler which corrects for input level variations and improves consistency.

-The bands are further processed by intelligent audio limiters.
-The subsequent distortion-cancelling clipping ensures your signal is kept to a strict maximum while maintaining clear sound.
+The audio is then split into six bands, which are further processed by intelligent audio limiters.
+The subsequent distortion-cancelling clipping and filtering ensures your signal is kept to a strict maximum while maintaining clear sound.